ekoepcke/ekoepcke.github.io/_pages/research.md

 ## Work in Progress:

 - **“Can Hourly Workers Predict Their Short-Term Liquidity Needs?
-Evidence from an Earned Wage Access Fintech Experiment”** (with Luisa Cefala and Nicholas Swanson)
+Evidence from an Earned Wage Access Fintech Experiment”** (with Luisa Cefala and Nicholas Swanson) (Draft available upon request)

 - **“Decomposing Mis-Prediction: Incorrect Beliefs, Mistakes, and Mistaken Learning”**